softcite/software-mentions/doc/usage_scenario_and_requirements.md

 |---         |---      |---                    |---                        |
 |required    |   file  |  multipart/form-data  |  PDF file (as multipart)  |

-The response response if similar to the previous mention extraction service, but the mention are disdambiguated against the software database, with disambiguated software entity `id` and a disambiguation confidence score.
+The response response if similar to the previous mention extraction service, but the mention are disambiguated against the software database, with disambiguated software entity `id` and a disambiguation confidence score.
 Non-disambiguated mentions are not appearing.

 ```json
 {